Programme Code

 Any aspect of the courses and course offerings (including, without limitation, the contents of the course and the manner in which the course is taught) may be subject to change at any time at the sole discretion of the University if necessary.
 Without limiting the generality of the University’s discretion to revise the courses and course offerings, it is envisaged that changes may be required due to factors including staffing, enrolment levels, logistical arrangements, curriculum changes, and other factors caused by change of circumstances.
 Tuition fees, once paid, are non-refundable.

-Important Notes for Students from Mainland China on Overseas Credential Evaluation (國(境)外學歷學位認證)
+Important Notes for Students from Chinese Mainland on Overseas Credential Evaluation (國(境)外學歷學位認證)

 - Students who have fulfilled the programme requirements will be conferred the degree upon the approval of the University's Academic Board.
 The University bears no responsibility for the evaluation of its degrees outside of Hong Kong.
 Students are advised to consult with the relevant authority(ies) for the prevailing rules/regulations.

-- Individuals who would seek qualification certification in Mainland China after graduation should contact the Chinese Service Centre for Scholarly Exchange (CSCSE) 中國(教育部) 留學服務中心 (https://www.cscse.edu.cn) for updated details.
+- Individuals who would seek qualification certification in Chinese Mainland after graduation should contact the Chinese Service Centre for Scholarly Exchange (CSCSE) 中國(教育部) 留學服務中心 (https://www.cscse.edu.cn) for updated details.

-- The certification in Mainland China is an independent process from the conferral of academic qualification in Hong Kong by the University.
-For the avoidance of doubt, no warranties are given in respect of individual graduate's qualification certification or recognition in Mainland China or any other professional qualification or license outside Hong Kong.
+- The certification in Chinese Mainland is an independent process from the conferral of academic qualification in Hong Kong by the University.
+For the avoidance of doubt, no warranties are given in respect of individual graduate's qualification certification or recognition in Chinese Mainland or any other professional qualification or license outside Hong Kong.

 - CSCSE takes a very prudent approach in evaluating each application, including the students' residential period in Hong Kong during the entire study period.
 When evaluating graduates' credentials, the full border entry and exit records of individual applicants will be examined.